 “Because God has power over the Devil and He didn’t do anything to stop him!”

-I could understand her reasoning.
+She’s really making it difficult for me to move to the proclamation of the Gospel.
+But I could understand her reasoning.
 I, too, suffered with the same concept for many years.
 After my father had abused me, I blamed God for a long time because of His inaction.
-If God was good, why didn’t He stop my father?
-If He was all-powerful, why didn’t He remove Satan from my life?
+If God is good, why didn’t He stop my father?
+If He is all-powerful, why didn’t He remove Satan’s influence from my life?

 “Have I ever told you about my father, Amanda?”
 I asked.